 Picture Link: https://imgur.com/K7DKxrD

-#3 Updated by Clinton Cory about 1 year ago
+#3 Updated by Clinton Cory over 1 year ago

 - Status changed from New to Assigned

 By default I see WAN (igb0) and LAN (igb1).